10XGenomics/enclone/expanded.md

 its true size.

 We believe that events of this type usually originate from plasma or plasmablast B cells.
-We thus focus on B cells on this page.
+We thus focus on B cells in this vignette.
 However with obvious changes, the same methods also apply to T cells.

 Disintegration might occur during or after preparation of the sample.
 One